Insight into College of West Anglia’s Access to Medicine (HE) Course

 How many days a week will I be at college?

-Access courses require a physical presence at the college, usually 2-4 days per week.
-CWA realise that mature learners make up a large proportion of the cohort and have therefore tailored their course to be delivered over 2.5 days per week (one half day and two full days).
+Access courses require a physical presence usually 2-4 days per week.
+CWA realise that mature learners make up a large proportion of the cohort and therefore tailored their course to be delivered over 2.5 days per week (one half day and two full days).

-If you’re a recipient of funding… you must ensure your attendance is as close to 100% as possible.
-If you drop below the minimum threshold you run the risk of losing access to funding.
-Below is a timetable from 2023 →
+Short note: if you are a recipient of funding… you must ensure your attendance is as close to 100% as possible.
+If you drop below the minimum threshold you run the risk of withdrawal.

 Course Intensity